-The best way to identify clay soil is to go and handle it.
-You can roll clay into a sausage between your hands,or squeeze it into a ribbon without it falling apart.
-It should feel quite smooth when rubbed between the fingertips and sticky when wet.
+The best way to identify clay soil is to get stuck in and handle it.
+You can roll the clay into a sausage between your hands,or squeeze it into a ribbon without it falling apart.
+If it feels quite smooth when rubbed between the fingertips and sticky when wet, you have clay soil.

 Clay soil can be very heavy and difficult to work with, especially when wet.
-Moreover, this soil often suffers from poor drainage so this is frequently the case.
+Moreover, because this soil often suffers from poor drainage this is frequently the case.

-Clay soil can also be compacted easily.
-So you should avoid walking on it whenever possible.
-Especially, just after rain as compaction occurs more readily when the soil is damp.
+Clay soil can also be compacted easily, so you should avoid walking on it whenever possible.
+This is especially true just after rain, as compaction occurs more readily when the soil is damp.

-There are a few steps one can take to improve clay soil for gardening.
-Raised beds provide a number of benefits: the soil can’t be compacted by being walked over; drainage is improved; and the soil warms up faster after winter so it doesn’t overreact and bake come the summertime.
+There is one helpful solution to drastically improve clay soil for gardening.
+Raised beds provide a number of benefits; for one, the soil can’t be compacted by being walked over.
+Two, the drainage is improved, and the soil warms up faster after winter so it doesn’t overreact and bake come the summertime.
 Raised beds are an all-around perfect solution to handle clay soil.

-Alternatively, adding composted bark, sand or new topsoil will break up clay and make the soil far easier to work.
+Adding composted bark, sand or new topsoil will break up clay and make the soil far easier to work with.
 The clay will also be less prone to compaction, and drainage will be improved.
-It’s worth noting that bark can draw nitrogen from the soil, so you may need to add additional fertilizer after taking this step.
+It’s worth noting that bark can draw nitrogen from the soil, so you may need to add additional fertiliser after taking this step.

-Although clay soil is naturally fertile, the poor drainage qualities means that any plants which don’t like their feet wet, like those advertised as drought-tolerant, are best avoided.
+Although clay soil is naturally fertile, the poor drainage qualities mean that any plants which don’t like their feet wet, like those advertised as drought-tolerant, are best avoided.

 According to the RHS, tree fruits and roses can grow very well in clay soil, as well as shrubs and other ‘woody’ plants.